red matipo with dark berries loved by forest birds

 Main Threats

-Habitat loss from land clearance is the primary threat.
+Habitat loss from land clearance is primary threat.
 Browsing by introduced possums and deer.
-No significant pest or disease issues.
-Climate change affecting forest habitats and coastal areas.
+No significant pest or disease issues identified.

 Population

-Populations are considered stable and widespread.
-The species is common in coastal and lowland forests throughout New Zealand.
-It is not threatened by habitat loss because it remains abundant.
-No formal conservation assessment exists for this species.
-It is considered secure.
+Populations considered stable and widespread.
+Species common in coastal and lowland forests throughout New Zealand.
+Not threatened by habitat loss.

 Conservation Status